 Since the beginning of time, man has accumulated information.
-Historical finds have documented this fact with discoveries in art, writing, the printed word, and song.
-Due to limited literacy, most societies have relied at least somewhat on oral tradition and memorization to capture and retain the important things.
+Historical finds have documented this fact with the the discoveries in art, writing, the printed word, and song.
+Due to limited literacy, most cultures have relied at least somewhat on oral tradition and memorization to capture and retain the important things.
 With the advent of the Internet, handheld computers, and cloud-based storage, the result has been the “outsourcing” of memory.
 We now load pertinent knowledge to external sources for retrieval on demand.
 Because of this ability to quickly and easily access almost anything online, it seems logical to ask what—if anything—is worth memorizing?
+Obviously, it is unrealistic to memorize everything.
+However, there are times when having the ability to easily pull a fact from memory is both quicker and more productive than looking something up.
+In addition, in the unexpected event of restricted access to stored information, (e.g. theft, power failure, hard-drive damage, loss of a phone, hacked account, etc.), there are certain pieces of data that it would be helpful to know.
+Whether for convenience, preparedness, or pleasure, here is a list of Things Worth Memorizing.

 Things Worth Memorizing